-Where one stands here, on this earth, has an opposite, it insists one contemplates time, space and place.
+Where one stands on this earth there is an opposite, an antipodes; (often than not though, the opposite location is ocean.
+The earth is 75% ocean).
+It insists that I contemplate time, space and place.
 I am curious to look at similarities… and differences – while one antipode is sleeping the other working.
 While one is in winter the other summer.
 While one is today, the other is often yesterday, or tomorrow!

 I looked at the staple food of each location to start conversations.
 These conversations were largely by email.
 Poi was couriered, frozen, from Hawaii, and recipe books, maps, newspapers, information and photos from both Hawaii and Namibia make up this investigative installation.